Edmund Engelman: Persecution by the Nazis and exile

 Engelman was a member of the Social Democratic Party of Austria, which led the February Uprising of 1934 against the clerical-fascist government of Chancellor Engelbert Dollfuss.
 Following the suppression of the uprising, Engelman photographed the devastation by heavy artillery of the landmark socialist housing project Karl Marx Hof, where the rebels were barricaded.
 The photographs documented bombed-out apartments and homeless women and children.
-After the Anchluss in March 1938, he destroyed the negatives, which he feared would be “incriminating evidence” if discovered by the Nazis.
+After the Anschluss in March 1938, he destroyed the negatives, which he feared would be "incriminating evidence" if discovered by the Nazis.

-Following the Anschluss incorporating Austria into Nazi Germany Foto City was “Aryanized” in May 1938, with a non-Jewish man called Alfred Baier appointed as official administrator.
+Following the Anschluss incorporating Austria into Nazi Germany Foto City was "Aryanized" in May 1938, with a non-Jewish man named Alfred Baier appointed as official administrator.
 The document confirming the expropriation of the business was signed by Ernst Kaltenbrunner, chief of the Reich Security Main Office (RSHA), which included the Gestapo.
 Engelman was arrested under suspicion of stealing Leica cameras from his store, but subsequently released.

 During the anti-Jewish pogrom of Kristallnacht in November 1938, Engelman learned that SS officers were looking for him.
 He first hid in the apartments of friends and then in a hospital, where he underwent elective surgery.
 Engelman applied for a visa at the American consulate and was placed on a waiting list.
 He bribed a consular official to obtain a Bolivian visa and booked a liner from Marseilles to Bolivia, enabling him to get a four-week transit visa in France.
 He left Vienna for France on January 1, 1939, where he was joined by his Polish fiancé, Irena Lipnowska, who had a student visa for the United States.
 They stayed in Nice for nine months, bribed local officials to get extensions on his transit visa, until September 1939, when Engelman finally received his visa for the U.S. While in Nice, he supported himself by selling some photographic equipment and giving photography lessons.

 After the outbreak of war on September 1, 1939, Engelman was briefly held in a detention camp near Bordeaux as an enemy alien.
 Engelman and his fiancé made multiple attempts to get tickets on liners traveling to the U.S., finally booking passage on the Italian S.S.
 Conte di Savoia, which left from Genoa on September 15 and arrived on September 23, 1939, in New York City.